Researchers Discover Colistin-Heteroresistant Germs In the US - Slashdot

 Now we don't have to worry about artificial intelligence wiping us out.

+All that requires a little less greed and selfishness and more understanding of what is going on.
+Hence I am not hopeful.
+As a general rule, people are stupid, greedy and arrogant.
+Antibiotic resistances are just one of the symptoms of that.

+A new supergerm gets discovered at nearby Emory at the same time a CDC researcher disappears and we see an unusual spike in flu deaths?
+Someone get Art Bell on the phone, pronto!

 The US health care industry is TO BLAME.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Why is that, you ask ?